kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ## Share debug configuration from Microsoft VS Code

-Last but not least is `VS Code`, the actual reason I started this article.
+Last but not least is `VS Code`, the reason I started this article.
 When you open a .NET project in `VS Code`, you get prompted to create a `launch.json` file.
 A `launch.json` file is very similar to a `launchSettings.json`.
 Both options provide the means to choose a project, set command-line arguments and override environment variables.
 The default `launch.json` does not pass any additional configuration to the project.
 So what would be the logical output of our command?
 The answer might surprise you.

 Given the following configuration in `launch.json`